LukaszKuciel/MSSQL_Translation_Agency_Database/README.md

 ### Physical/Universal data model
 <img src="https://i.imgur.com/EdvaZ62.png" alt="Physical/Universal data model" width="500">

+__*Comments:*__
+* In the Orders table, enter CONSTRAINT CHECK with the content: StartDate < EndDate
+* In the Orders table, we introduce the TRIGGER (firing procedure) of INSTEAD OF INSERT aimed at verifying if there is a translator who knows the language in which the requested document is written and the language into which it is to be translated.
+If this condition is not met, the order will not be created.
+The second goal of the procedure is to calculate the price per order based on the number of words in the ordered document and word rates for the selected language.
+* In the Orders_Translators table, enter CONSTRAINT CHECK with the following content: ReviewRate> = 1 AND ReviewRate <= 5.
+This is to prevent the evaluation from being translated for a non-range translation from 1-5.

 ## Database realisation
 Code for database can be found in /SQL directory.